mreq/mreq.eu/source/articles/2013-06-25-window-snapping-via-wmctrl.html.md

 Xubuntu 13.04 which I'm using makes it easy to snap windows via mouse.
 But there are no keyboard shortcuts for it!
-Luckily, there's wmctrl which we'll use to create our own./////
+Luckily, there's wmctrl which we'll use to create our own.

 We'll need `wmctrl` installed, avaiable from the standard repositories.